Naman-Pal/SIHMON/ceng355report.md

 ### 3.4 End-user Considerations
 #### 3.4.1 User interface
 ### 3.5 Firebase authentication
-In our app, we use Firebase Authentication to make secure authentication easy while improving the sign-in and onboarding experience for end users.
+In the app, Firebase Authentication is used to make secure authentication easy while improving the sign-in and onboarding experience for end users.
 It provides endless scalability, supporting login for email and password accounts, Google, Twitter, and Facebook.
 #### 3.5.1 Backend- push/pull from Firebase database
 ### 3.6 Internationalization
 ### 3.7 Test cases